Learn about our newest development, Insight Reels! This infographic goes over how they work and how you might benefit from them.

-When it comes to data analysis, there are two types of data that are processed by researchers: structured data and unstructured data.
+When it comes to data analysis, there are several types of data that are processed by researchers: structured data, semi-structured data, and unstructured data.

-While structured data is far easier to collect, digest, and analyze, it’s typically unstructured data that tends to be the goldmine of pertinent market research information.
-It also accounts for about 80% of the data processed by an organization on a daily basis.
+However, it is typically unstructured data that tends to be the goldmine of pertinent market research information.
+It also accounts for about 80% of the data processed by an organization daily.

-Unstructured data is commonly known as the “everything else” data.
-It’s data that has an internal structure but is difficult to search and often is not structured via pre-defined data models or schema.
+Unstructured data is commonly known as the “everything else” data since it is data that is not organized in any specific way.
+It is data that has an internal structure but is difficult to search and often is not structured via pre-defined data models or schema.

 Human-generated Unstructured Data